aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 Above the stencil, we display the quantity computed, and below the stencil we display the quantities involved in its computations.

 It is important to highlight that the *enumeration of a stencil has nothing to do with the enumeration of the grid points*.
 The enumeration of grid points usually starts at one of the grid boundaries ($x_0$ in our cases) and ends at another boundary.
-The enumeration of a stencil is charateristic of each particular approximation.
-The stencil point labelled $0$ corresponds to the grid point at which the derivative is being approximated.
-The stencils indices then decrease to the left of this point and increase to its right.
+The enumeration of a stencil is characteristic of each particular approximation.
+The stencil point labeled $0$ corresponds to the grid point at which the derivative is being approximated.
+The stencil indices then decrease to the left of this point and increase to its right.
 This is why in the above example the stencil is $[0, 1]$.

 In the above stencil, we use two grid points - $x_i$ and $x_{i+1}$ - to obtain a first-order accurate expression for the first-order derivative at $x_i$.
 It is obvious that the forward finite difference formula \ref{eq:forwardNodal} cannot be used at the right boundary node $x_n$.
 In section [One-sided finite differences](#One-sided-finite-differences), we discuss how the boundary nodes can be handled when the derivatives are being evaluated using finite differences.